kryptokrona/kryptokrona-docs/guides/Forking-TurtleCoin.md

 Next up we have the height where we want the first zawy difficulty algorithm to go live.
 The difficulty algorithm determines how hard it is to mine a block based on the speed the previous blocks came in.

-This difficulty algorithm has had some flaws found with it, and a newer zawy algorithm is now being used.
+This difficulty algorithm has had some flaws found with it, and a newer zawy algorithm is now in use.
-I would suggest you set this to `0`, to instantly activate it, and then we will switch to the newer zawy algorithm directly after at a height of `1`.
+I would suggest you set this to `0`, to instantly activate it, and then we will switch to the newer zawy algorithm directly at the height of `1`.

 - `const uint32_t ZAWY_DIFFICULTY_BLOCK_INDEX = 0;`<br/><br/>